varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 #### Making Immutable classes

-- An immutable class can hide a muteable object by
+- An immutable class can hide a mutable object by
   1. Keeping the only reference to this object
   2. Not modifying the object
   3. Not providing setters